- Joining the Scheme

 You may connect with more than one person.
 The person who helps you with your target language may not be the person who you are helping with your own language.
 You may therefore have a different role in different partnerships or groups.

-The group is intended to help you find speakers of your chosen language and then meet up to help you practise and improve your language skills.
+The group is intended to help you find speakers of your chosen language so that you can meet up and practise your language skills.
 You should always meet on campus and should take necessary safety precautions.
-You should never disclose any information about yourself which you are not comfortable with.
+You should never disclose any information about yourself which is personal and which you are not comfortable to share.

 Contributing to the Facebook Group